Skip to main content

 What can you expect?

 You literally step into the world of immersive: creators present their work, and you experience it as a visitor.
 Not reading about the technology, not listening to someone else, but experiencing it yourself.
-This way, you not only get an idea of the technology but also of what it evokes and what it can inspire in an audience.
+This way, you not only get an idea of the technology but also of what it evokes and what it can trigger in an audience.

 September 15 for performing arts